The Uncanny Valley concept teaches the importance of authenticity and relatability in your voice – so, where does the Neutral English Accent come in?

-The Quest for the Neutral
+The Quest for the Neutral English Accent

 Received Pronunciation

-Perhaps the neutral accent is that variety of British English known as ‘Received Pronunciation’ or RP, today often known as BBC English.
-But RP is a specific type of British English accent, not English spoken with no accent.
-The accent owes its status to the dominance of London in British life.
-As far back as 1791, we find writers declaring that the London accent ‘is undoubtedly the best: ‘that is, not only the best by courtesy and because it happens to be the pronunciation of the capital, but best by a better title, that of being more generally received.
+As far back as 1791, we find writers declaring that the London accent is undoubtedly the best – that is, not only the best by courtesy and because it happens to be the pronunciation of the capital – but best by a better title, that of being more generally received.

 Even in England today, RP accents are not likely to be heard with much empathy, and in the United States, the accent is a sure sign of a screen villain.

-Neutral American
+The Neutral American Accent

 A variety of American English, supposedly characteristic of US newsreaders, is ‘Standard American’.
 Yet, given the size of the United States and the diversity of its populations, we might be even more suspicious of the idea of Standard American than of BBC English.
-However, some Americans do believe that such an accent exists.
-The comedian Stephen Colbert shed his Southern accent because it was perceived to be stupid and instead developed a newsreader’s accent: ‘You can’t tell where newsmen are from … I’m a manilla envelope’, he says.

 The Krapp Theory